d-asensio/pitch-ingenious-machine-parser/README.md

 ## Final Notes

+Thank you for reaching to this point.
 I enjoyed this challenge so much and regardless of the result I hope you also enjoyed the review.